graphhopper/directions-api/route-optimization.md

 is actually necessary or not.
 If not, it ends up in the unassigned break list.
 Generally, if the driver can manage to be at its end location before `break.latest`, the break is regarded to be redundant. <b>Please note</b>, that if you specified a break, you need to define your algorithm objective to be `completion_time` (see [algorithm spec above](#algorithm)) otherwise you are getting an exception.
-<b>Please note also</b> that this feature is still experimental.
-To be precise, it works well with traveling salesman problems, but it
-is still comparably slow when it comes to vehicle routing problems (this is going to change soon).

 #### Full specification